kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 P(D | \Sigma) \approx \frac{1}{2}[\delta(D - D_0) + \delta(D + D_0)] \quad \text{for } \Sigma > \Sigma_c \quad \text{(out-of-equilibrium phase)}.
 $$

 Below threshold $\Sigma_c$, most probable demand equals zero—equilibrium phase where neither buying nor selling predominates.
 Above threshold, two most probable values emerge symmetrically around zero—out-of-equilibrium phase where the market is mainly buying half the time, mainly selling the other half.
 This phase transition shares the same critical exponents as Ising models—the same mathematical structure governing magnetic phase transitions in condensed matter physics appears in financial market dynamics.
-The universality class extends across seemingly unrelated systems: liquid-gas transitions, magnetic ordering, and market coordination all follow identical scaling laws near critical points.[^10]
+The universality class extends across seemingly unrelated systems: liquid-gas transitions, magnetic ordering, and market coordination all follow identical scaling laws near critical points.[^15]

-Models using Ising models from statistical physics, with agents as "spins" with states (+1 buy, -1 sell), revealed stable phases with minimal information influx alternating with volatile intermittent phases showing severe global magnetization and volatility clustering consistent with real markets.[^11]
+Models using Ising models from statistical physics, with agents as "spins" with states (+1 buy, -1 sell), revealed stable phases with minimal information influx alternating with volatile intermittent phases showing severe global magnetization and volatility clustering consistent with real markets.[^16] Further research in 2024 identified a new class of phase transitions in non-normal systems where transitions occur even when all equilibria are spectrally stable, with the key mechanism involving transient amplification induced by non-orthogonal eigenvectors—closely matching the frustration spread dynamics where behavior becomes more synchronized than understanding.[^17]

 Log-Periodic Power Law Singularities (LPPLS) provide predictive power for financial bubbles.
 The LPPLS model embodies positive feedbacks and hierarchical organization with significant predictive power for bubbles.
-Strategies targeting phase transition information enable forecast of bubbles and crashes, demonstrating "pockets of predictability" associated with bubble regimes.[^12]
+Strategies targeting phase transition information enable forecast of bubbles and crashes, demonstrating "pockets of predictability" associated with bubble regimes.[^18]

 Near critical points, correlations increase dramatically—a "diversity breakdown" in times of market stress.
 Financial contagion becomes more severe in highly connected networks, with hub institutions crucial for system stability.
-This creates predictable patterns: as markets approach phase transition thresholds, correlation structures change measurably, providing advance warning of coordination regime shifts.[^13]
+This creates predictable patterns: as markets approach phase transition thresholds, correlation structures change measurably, providing advance warning of coordination regime shifts.[^19]

 These phase transitions don't appear randomly.
 They follow recurring structural patterns.